gowebdev/ClientAPI-Specification/README.md

 ```
 GET /1.2/users/profile
 ```
-Request params, used only when auth througn email and password.
-If auth token passed in header, this params omitted:
+Request params, used only when authorization made througn email and password.
+This need when selecting of active service while authorization process is undesirable.
+If auth token passed in header, this params omitted.

 Name|Required|Type|Default|Description
 ----|--------|----|-------|-----------